HackForVenezuela/data-collection-miconvive/README.md

 This will make any changes made to the data be reflected in real-time on the visualization (cosider the existence of browser-based caching and GitHub caching, though).
 That makes the whole architecture quite simple.

+### GitHub Pages
+GitHub pages can be used to host this kind of files and having them available directly as a repostiory.
+One of its features is to have a specific domain name attached to it.
+For more information, check its documentation at [GitHub Pages](https://pages.github.com/).

 ### License
 This project is a derivate from this [repository](https://github.com/luiscape/hdxviz-nepal-community-survey).
 It is licensed under the MIT License, which is also included here.